luisferrassini/alexo/README.md

 **Important:** Never commit your `oauth_credentials.json`, `token.json`, or `.env` files to version control.
 The setup script automatically adds these files to .gitignore for your security.

+**Extra note:** You might need to add your google account email to the test users list in the Google Calendar API console.

 ## Installation

 1. Clone the repository: